-USNS SAFEGUARD - the lead ship of the SAFEGUARD-class - is the Navy's only forward deployed Rescue and Salvage Ship.
-On September 26, 2007, she was transfered to the Military Sealift Command.
+USNS SAFEGUARD was the lead ship of the SAFEGUARD class of Rescue and Salvage Ship.
+On September 26, 2007, she was decommissioned and transfered to the Military Sealift Command.
 She subsequently served under Military Sealift Command control for another 9 years before she was deactivated and laid up at Pearl Harbor, Hi.

 |General Characteristics:||Awarded: August 28, 1981|